alevchuk/minibank/slackware/README.md

 https://docs.slackware.com/howtos:hardware:arm:raspberrypi4

-1. In step 3 (putting Slackware ARM mini root file system in the SD Card), here is small modification to the script that makes things safer (by using /dev/sda2 instaed your root disk, enable error checking in bash):
+Here are small modification to the script that makes things safer (by using /dev/sda2 instaed your root disk, enable error checking in bash)

+* In step 2 (Put the Raspberry Pi firmware in the SD Card):
 ```
 #!/bin/bash